npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 - Ask audience about experience level with Kotlin and Java.

 - We will live-code the transformation of Java to idiomatic Kotlin.
 But this demonstration is intended to be a starting-point for conversations about the topic.
 So ask questions as we go.
-The discursions *are* the tutorial.
+The digressions *are* the tutorial.

 - We are expecting you to already know Kotlin.
 However, if there are any language features you don't recognise, shout and we'll explain them.